Juhyung-L/display_sdf_gazebo_tutorial/README.md

 # Background
 The ultimate goal of this project is to set up a robot in Gazebo simulation and publish its odometry information.
 The differential drive and imu plugins are used to simulate the wheel encoder and imu sensor, which are commonly used to calculate odometry.
 The measurements from these two sensors are fed into the robot_localization package to produce a smoothed odometry information.

 Note: RViz uses urdf files and Gazebo uses sdf files to describe a robot model.
-However, urdf files can be used for Gazebo, which is what is done in this tutorial.
+However, urdf files can be used for Gazebo, which is what is done in this project.

 # Explanation of the plugins and packges used
 **Differential drive plugin:**
 This plugin simulates the odometry calculations for a two-wheeled robot.
-For a two-wheeled robot with wheel encoders, the odometry information (linear and angular velocity of the robot) would be calculated using the formula:
+For a two-wheeled robot with wheel encoders, the odometry information (linear and angular velocity of the robot) would be calculated using the formulas:
 ![image](https://user-images.githubusercontent.com/102873080/235415384-30234f02-da1a-4eac-aa85-c2c84b34ef9c.png)
-The differential drive plugin does simulates this calculation by subscribing to the /demo/cmd_vel topic and publishing to the /demo/odom topic.
+The differential drive plugin simulates these calculations by subscribing to the /demo/cmd_vel topic and publishing to the /demo/odom topic.
 The exact message published on the /demo/odom topic is:
 ![image](https://user-images.githubusercontent.com/102873080/235417061-fcad4831-3ad2-43b5-9883-e5cb1c092cd2.png)
 The plugin can be added by adding the following lines to the urdf file.
 https://github.com/Juhyung-L/set_up_odometry_gazebo/blob/f9440aa32a401a050f4bbab892a4a0c174fe542e/models/mobile_bot_model.urdf#L216-L256
 Note that /<publish_wheel_tf> is set to false.
 The code snippet provided by the official Nav2 tutorial has this set to true.
 This will publish the base_link to wheel transform to the tf2 topic.
 However, the robot state publisher already provides that information.
-So, setting the option to true will have two nodes (differential drive plugin and robot_state_publisher package) publishing the same information to the /tf topic, which will result in an warning saying that the data from one of the two sources will be ignored.
+So, setting the option to true will have two nodes (differential drive plugin and robot_state_publisher package) publishing the same information to the /tf topic, which will result in a warning that says the data from one of the two sources will be ignored.

 **Imu plugin:**
 Imu sensors in real life measures the the linear and angular velocity and acceleration of the robot using its accelerometer and gyroscope.
 The imu sensor plugin added to the robot simulates this by providing the same information on the /demo/imu topic.